-In general, any information and data which you provide to the Data Controller over the Website, acquired in the use of services such as the registration procedure, the request for products and services, information or estimates, the possibility to access to the registration procedure, which is reserved for users who have the quality of insurance brokers or intermediaries or otherwise filling out the forms provided in order to notify a claim or to request any of the insurance services provided through the Website (“Forms”), or which is otherwise gathered via the Website by the Data Controller, in the context of the use of the Data Controller’s services (“Services”), will be processed by the Data Controller in a lawful, fair and transparent manner.
-To this end, and as further described below, the Data Controller takes into consideration internationally recognised principles governing the processing of personal data, such as purpose limitation, storage limitation, data minimisation, data quality and confidentiality.
+In general, any information and data provided to the Data Controller over the Website, acquired in the use of services such as: the registration procedure, the request for products and services, information or estimates, access to the registration procedure (which is reserved for users who have the quality of insurance brokers or intermediaries), filling out the forms provided in order to notify a claim or to request any of the insurance services provided through the Website (“Forms”) or which is otherwise gathered via the Website by the Data Controller in the context of the use of the Data Controller’s services (“Services”), will be processed by the Data Controller in a lawful, fair and transparent manner.

-When you use the Website, the Data Controller will collect and process information regarding you (as an individual) which allows you to be identified either by itself, or together with other information which has been collected.
-The Data Controller may also be able to collect and process information regarding other persons in this same manner, if you choose to provide it to the Data Controller.
+When you use the Website, the Data Controller will collect and process information regarding you (as an individual) which allows you to be identified either by itself or together with other information which has been collected.
+The Data Controller may also be able to collect and process information regarding other persons in this same manner, assuming you choose to provide it to the Data Controller.

-This information may be classified as “Personal Data” and can be collected by the Data Controller both when you choose to provide it (e.g., when you sign up for an account, in order to receive the Data Controller’s Services) or simply by analysing your behaviour on the Website.
+This information may be classified as “Personal Data” and can be collected by the Data Controller when you choose to provide it (e.g., when you sign up for an account to receive the Data Controller’s Services).

-Personal Data which can be processed by the Data Controller through the Website are as follows:
+Personal Data that can be processed by the Data Controller through the Website are as follows:

 a.
 Name, contact details and other Personal Data

-In various sections of the Website – including, in particular, if you decide to create an account on the Website or when you fill out a Form – you will be asked to submit information such as your name, phone / mobile numbers, e-mail address, gender, date of birth, country of residence and address, as well as, in certain cases, information related to the company you currently work for and your position in that company.
+In various sections of the Website – in particular, if you decide to create an account on the Website or when you fill out a Form – you will be asked to submit information such as your name, phone number, e-mail address, gender, date of birth, country of residence and address, as well as, in certain cases, information related to the company you currently work for and your position in that company.

-In addition, whenever you participate in surveys and other promotions which may be available on the Website, as well as whenever you communicate with the Data Controller through the contact details provided in the Website, the Data Controller may collect additional information which you choose to provide.
+In addition, whenever you participate in surveys that may be available on the Website, as well as whenever you communicate with the Data Controller through the contact details provided on the Website, the Data Controller may collect additional information that you choose to provide.
 This is also the case regarding any information you choose to disclose in certain sections of the Website which allow you to fill out a Form or to contact the Data Controller directly.

 b.
 Job applications

-When registering to apply for a position within the Data Controller, in the “Careers” section of the Website (where available), you will also be asked to provide various types of Personal Data, including professional / employment details (e.g., resume, cover letter, professional qualifications, availability to start, professional social media URLs, etc.).
+When registering to apply for a position within the Data Controller, in the “Careers” section of the Website (where available), you will also be asked to provide different types of Personal Data, including professional and employment details (e.g. resume, cover letter, professional qualifications, availability to start, professional social media URLs, etc.).

-You are also asked to provide other job-specific information, which includes your marital status, gender and date of birth, which may help to give more insight into you as a candidate – however, this is entirely optional and not mandatory.
+You are also asked to provide other job-specific information, including your marital status, gender and date of birth, which may help to give more insight of you as a candidate – however, this is entirely optional and not mandatory.

 c.
 Special categories of Personal Data